hnes/go/README.md

 based on the value of GOMAXPROCS and a other parameter could named time_cost_wanted to solve this problem for good.)

+### revision1

+Sorry, I might had make a mistake:

+    Tmax_stw = sum{top max N on-processor time slices}

+It should probably be:

+    Tmax_stw = max{top max N on-processor time slices}

+Although I hadn't dive in the go scheduler's code yet, but I guess the 2nd is most likely the right answer, because the 1st algorithm is just too inefficient and unlikely using by the go scheduler.

+But no matter which one is the right answer, the 1st one or the 2nd, it couldn't change our conclusion made before utterly.

 ## Example

 And there is a example about the usage of `go tool trace -diagreedy`